traagel/bun-baker/README.md

 # Microservice Generator

-A tool to scaffold new microservices for the Fairytale Realm platform following the established architectural patterns.
+A tool to scaffold new microservices for bun/openapi/jwt following the established architectural patterns.

 ## Features